How F&M Does Humanities

 When you hear us say “humanities,” we mean subjects that study aspects of human society and culture.
 Subjects as wide-ranging as art and art history, music, dance, philosophy, literature and more can be found under the humanities umbrella.

-When you study humanities at F&M, you'll explore the ways people across different times and places make sense of their lives in diverse forms of artistic, cultural and intellectual expression.
-Through your courses and hands-on work, you'll examine the range of human experience through the study of languages, literatures, philosophies, religions and cultural and artistic productions.
+When you study humanities at F&M, you'll explore the ways people make sense of their lives through artistic, cultural and intellectual expression.
+You'll examine the range of human experience by studying languages, literature, philosophy, religions, and more.

 Mia Gwirtzman '23 has a discussion with Nicholas Bonneau, adjunct professor of history.
 Gwirtzman recorded a podcast focus on research in art history and public health.